What Insurance Company Ratings Actually Mean – Choosing an Annuity Investment

 Choosing an Insurance Company Based on Ratings

-Your best option is compare the financial strength ratings of insurance companies from multiple rating agencies.
+Your best option is compare insurance company ratings from multiple rating agencies.

 Insurance companies often only advertise their top ratings, or specific positive comments from one agency.
 If you dig deeper and find all their ratings, you can get a better idea of how reliable that particular insurance company is.

 Additionally, depending on your particular situation, the insurance company with the highest possible rating may or may not offer the best annuity for you.
 Often companies with already strong ratings will offer higher rates in an effort to attract business and build their asset base enough to achieve the next higher rating.
-We recommend you familiarize yourself with what each rating grade means, and we never recommend a client do business with a company whose financial strength and claims paying ability are questionable.
+We recommend you familiarize yourself with what insurance company ratings grades mean, and we never recommend a client do business with a company whose financial strength and claims paying ability are questionable.

 Do you still have questions about finding the right insurance company for your annuity portfolio?
 There are so many options and considerations to discuss, so that’s completely understandable.